 In this article:

-The ego acts out of fear, while the soul acts out of honesty in the form of non-attachment, like a mother-figure.
+Your consciousness is made up of the soul and ego.
+The ego acts out of fear, while the soul acts out of honesty in the form of non-attachment.

 However, when imbalanced, the ego can be self-sabotaging and delusional and can even play tricks on the soul and its behaviors.